rehierl/node-tree-outliner/6-bigger-picture/the-h1-h3-issue.md

 * What is the precise meaning of "empty"?
 Does whitespace content count towards empty or non-empty?
 (Note that parsers will implicitly generate these kind of non-element nodes; e.g. in between the tags of lines 6 and 7 in fragment-2).
-  Do comments count?
-Does a hierarchy that only consists of `<div>` containers only count?
+  Do comments count towards "empty"?
+Does a hierarchy that only consists of `<div>` containers and no other content?
 * What is supposed to happen in case of whole hierarchies of "empty" sections which still have sparse, deeply-nested but still non-empty inner sections?
 * Won't the removal of "empty" sections change an intended logical layout?